easytarget/PrintEye/README.md

 ## Build
 ![Thumb](./images/Schematic-thumb.png "See hi-res image below")
-* Only exists as a prototype at present; connected to my laptop via a FTDI adapter
+* Only exists as a prototype at present; It has, however been proved on my printer; image at top is an "action Shot" :-)
 * Target Schematic is [Here](./images/Schematic.png)
  * Note; 'Proper' 2n7000 based level shifters are used to protect Duet.
 The 3v3 reference source is done via a simple resistor divider.
  * Final design will use a standalone cpu, but for now a teensy board suffices.